Presentation: The Benefits of a Requirements Verification Architecture Model

 Cost: Free!
 There will also be an optional buffet (Italian food) for $5 for INCOSE members, $15 non-INCOSE members starting about 5:30pm – please join us!

 Format: This live presentation will also be webcast!
-Please check back closer to the presentation date for the Zoom link.

 IF you were asked to develop your system’s requirements model or architecture model, you’d probably have a fair idea how to start and what those models would look like.
 What about your system’s verification model?
 The right side of the lifecycle V-model tends to get short shrift when it comes to developing models more descriptive than meer traceability matrices.
 Charley Patton, CSEP, will discuss the concept and present examples of a Requirements Verification Architecture Model (RVAM) as practiced on his current program with Northrop Grumman.
 A complete RVAM brings together requirements, architecture entities, and verification cases in a suite of diagrams that provide an important development team coordination tool.